How to find a mentor: 5 approaches to find the right guidance

 - Leadership skills.
 This is important so you know how they’ll manage you and what they can teach you about leadership in the long-run.

 - Positivity.
 A positive attitude can change the way you perceive problems.
-Instead of considering them a hassle, you can take them as an opportunity to learn and grow.
+Instead of considering them a hassle, a good mentor sees them as an opportunity to learn and grow.

 - Effective communication.
 Mentors with good communication skills are better at sharing their experiences, advice and guidance with you.
 They’re also more likely to befriend you faster, thus helping them solve issues with a deeper motivation.